ShanaryS/real-estate-calculator-bot/README.md

 ## Features

+* Parses the HTML doc of a zillow property page or search page using BeautifulSoup, Selenium, and RegEx.
-* Automatically send an email whenever a great investment oppurtunity arises, according to your heuristics.
+* Automatically send an email via SMPT whenever a great investment oppurtunity arises, according to your heuristics.
 * Analayze a property given a https://www.zillow.com/homedetails/* URL.
 Print to output or store locally in JSON.
 * Get property URLs from a search a zillow search page to automatically analyze all properties of a criteria (Solves captcha if it appears).
 * Easy adding, deleting, ignoring, and overwriting saved URLs with a decesion tree.
 * Uses real time mortgage interest rates
-* Errors are saved in a log file which includes exception type and traceback with potential solutons to the issue.
+* Errors are gracefully handled and saved in a log file which includes exception type and traceback with potential solutons to the issue.
+It does not interrupt the program, that specific property is simply skipped in the analysis.
+* Inputs are checked to prevent errors as well as URLs are verifyed to be valid.

 ## Examples